katratzi/web-development-html-css/presentation/presentation.md

 jQuery("h1") or even shorter $("h1)

 # Bootstrap
 Bootstrap - front end library. twitter...very popular.
 Has a number of features like a lot of pre-styled elements (e.g. buttons).
 And it has a lot of classes for a responsive design...responds to viewport. (layout...adaptable layout).

+Front to Back
+So javascript is great for manipulating the front end ... what about the back end?
+Could build backend in php, rails, java, asp.net, python.

 # Javascript on the server - Node
-Could build backend in php, rails, java, asp.net, python.
-Build backend in the same langauge.
-Fast.
+Node frees javascript from the broswer and allows it to run on you desktop or server.
-Locked behind bars in browser.
-Beyond into computer...the filesystem, networking system etc. Take javascript out of the browser.
+Beyond into computer...the filesystem, networking system etc.

 ## tooling, npm
 Node.js